urakymzhan/bmi/README.md

-# bmi
-Project 3 for the class
+# Project 3 for the class